 - ¼ cup (60ml) extra virgin olive oil, plus extra, for drizzling

 - 2 cups (160g) finely grated parmesan, plus extra, to serve

 - Place the broccoli, ½ cup (80g) of the pine nuts, the garlic, lemon rind and juice, oil, parmesan, salt and pepper in a food processor and process until roughly chopped.
 Set aside.
 Crush the remaining pine nuts and set aside.

 - Cook the pasta in a large saucepan of salted boiling water according to packet instructions or until al dente.
 Drain, reserving ¾ cup (180ml) of the cooking liquid.

 - Return the pasta and cooking liquid to the pan over medium heat, add the broccoli mixture and stir for 1–2 minutes or until well combined.

 + Find orecchiette at supermarkets and delis.
-You can also use small shells.
+You can also use small shells or penne pasta.

 Photography: William Meppem